kacmacuna/SwipeReveal-Compose/README.md

 ```

 ### Quickstart
-Call SwipeReveal method in your @Composable annotated method. and pass height and action buttons you want to show when swiped like that.
+Call SwipeReveal in your @Composable annotated method. and pass height and action buttons you want to show when your view is swiped.
 ```
 @Composable
 fun FirstSwipable() {